dankuck/dankuck.github.io/_posts/2017-03-23-bolivian-free-market.md

 ### Professional Criers

 Each year on November 2nd, All Saints Day is celebrated with typical South American tardiness and flare.
-You get together with your family to share a meal at the graves of your dearly departed kin.
+You get together with your family and share a meal at the graves of your dearly departed kin.

 If you feel the need to cry, but you just can't muster up any tears, don't worry.
-At any moment you could be addressed by a lady offering to do it for you, for a small price.
+At any moment you could be addressed by a lady offering to cry for your loved ones in your place, for a small price.
 And the Beatles said money can't buy love.

 ### Cocaine